Komal882/Mobile-App-Development-Lab/Experiment-05/README.md

 This experiment demonstrates the implementation of notifications in an Android application.

-The application creates a notification channel and displays a notification to the user when the notification action is triggered.
-It demonstrates the basic concepts of Android notifications, notification channels, notification titles, notification messages, and notification icons.
+The application creates a notification channel and displays a notification when the notification action is triggered.
+It demonstrates notification channels, notification titles, notification messages, notification icons, and notification permissions.

 The application is developed using **Kotlin** in **Android Studio**.

 ## Features

-- Simple and user-friendly Android interface
+- Simple and user-friendly interface
-- Creation of a Notification Channel
+- Notification Channel creation
-- Display of notifications using `NotificationManager`
 - Notification title and message
 - Notification icon
-- Android notification panel integration
+- Notification panel integration
+- Notification permission handling
-- Basic notification handling
+- Android notification management

 ## Technologies Used